 Start Saving As Soon As Soon As You Can

-At this point you will start to have some extra cash available to save.
+At this point, you will start to have some extra cash available to save.
 Whether it’s through spending less or accumulating more (through your side hustle), any spare money you have should always be invested.
 This could be in a savings account, or through an investment such as stocks and shares.
 The bottom line is it’s time to start putting your money to work for you.

 NOTE: This article assumes that you aren’t already in debt, such as on a credit or store card.
 If you are in debt, it’s usually advisable to pay this off before you start saving, as the interest on the debt outweighs the interest on savings.
 Always seek professional financial advice before committing to a decision.

 There are plenty of sources of financial guidance available online, so we’re not going to tell you exactly how to save or invest your money here.
 But what I will say is: while everyone wants the best rate of return they can get, I always err on the side of caution.
 If it’s a choice between a rock-solid 1% savings account or a risky 20%-or-bust investment, the bank account gets my money every time.
-There’s a few reasons for this.
+There are a few reasons for this.

 First of all, I just like safety.
 If our goal is financial independence, then part of that means making sensible, safe, boring decisions.
 I mean, what’s the point of having savings if there’s a decent chance you could lose it all?
 I like to have a solid grasp of where my money is, and that I can count on it still being there in a year’s time.